sunpy/ndcube/joss_paper/paper.md

 Each provide unified slicing, visualization, coordinate transformation and self-inspection APIs which are independent of the number and physical types of axes.

-## NDCube

 NDCube is the primary data class the ndcube package.
 It’s designed to manage a single data array and set of WCS transformations.
-It can therefore be used for any type of data (e.g. images, spectra, timeseries, etc.) so long as those data are represented by an object that behaves like a numpy ndarray [REFERENCE] and the coordinates by an object that adheres to the Astropy WCS API [REFERNCE].
+The data array can be of any type that acts like a numpy ndarray [REFERENCE] and the WCS object can be of any type that adheres to the Astropy WCS API [REFERENCE].

-Thanks to its inheritance from astropy NDData [REFERENCE], NDCube can hold optional supplementary data:
+NDCube can hold optional supplementary data including general metadata, a data unit, uncertainties, and a data mask.
-1. general metadata;
-2. the unit of the data;
-3. the uncertainty of each data value;
-4. a mask marking unreliable data.
+See Figure \autoref{fig:ndcube}.
 NDCube also provides support for tabular coordinates in addition to those stored in the the primary WCS object via its ExtraCoords class.
-Scalar coordinates that apply to the whole cube and are not associated with specific axis/axes can be represented via the GlobalCoords class.
+Scalar coordinates that apply to the whole cube and not associated with specific axis/axes, e.g. the timestamp of a 2-D image, can be represented via the GlobalCoords class.
-Instances of both these classes can be attached to an NDCube instance and self-consistently handled, e.g. by the slicing or visualization infrastructure.
+Instances of both these classes can be attached to an NDCube instance and self-consistently handled by the slicing and visualization infrastructures.

-Figure \autoref{fig:ndcube} shows a schematic of an NDCube instance and the relationships between its components.
-Array-based components are in blue (data, uncertainty, and mask), metadata components in green (meta and unit), and coordinate components in red (wcs, extra coords, and global coords).
-Yellow ovals represent methods for inspecting, visualizing, and analyzing the NDCube.

 ![Components of an NDCube.\label{fig:ndcube}](ndcube_diagram.png)

 ![The effects of slicing -- e.g. via ``my_cube[2:4, 8:16]`` -- on the components of an NDCube.\label{fig:ndcube_sliced}](ndcube_sliced_diagram.png)

-To demonstrate the utility of NDCube, consider Figure \autoref{fig:ndcube_sliced}.
-It represents what happens when the standard Python slicing API is applied to an NDCube, e.g. ``my_cube[2:4, 8:16]``.
+Figure \autoref{fig:ndcube_sliced} demonstrates the power of NDCube by showing what happens when the standard Python slicing API is applied to an NDCube, e.g. ``my_cube[2:4, 8:16]``.
-Note that with a single line of code, the shapes of the array-based components have all been changed in accordance with the input slice item.
+Note that this single line of code simultaneously alters the shapes of the array-based components (blue squares) in accordance with the input slice item.
-Meanwhile the coordinate components have been modified to ensure the same "pixels" correspond to the same real world coordinate values, even though their array indices have been altered by the slicing operation.
+The coordinate components (red/pink boxes) have been modified to ensure the same "pixels" correspond to the same real world coordinate values, even though their array indices have been altered by the slicing operation.
-Manually altering and tracking each of these components, say if a user wanted to extract a sub-region of the data, is a tedious process prone to mistakes.
+Manually slicing and tracking these components is a tedious process that is prone to mistakes.
-However, due to the development and testing put into NDCube, this process is much lower effort and users can be more confident that the operation is performed accurately.
-This demonstrates the effort-saving nature of NDCube.

-## NDCubeSequence
+By contrast NDCube makes this process effortless and reliable.

-NDCubeSequence is a class for handling an ordered list of NDCubes with the same shape and physical types as if they were one contiguous data cube.
+NDCubeSequence handles an ordered list of NDCubes with the same data shape and axis physical types.
-The NDCubes can be ordered orthogonal to their data axes and/or parallel to one of them.
-An example of the orthogonal case would be a sequence of 2-D images taken at different times.
-As there is no time axis in the images themselves, the order in which they are arranged constituents a quasi-axis known as the sequence axis.
-An example of the parallel case would be a sequence of images in a horizontal mosaic, each representing adjacent regions of the sky.
+They can be ordered along one of their axes, e.g. a sequence of images in a horizontal mosaic of the sky, or independent of the axes, e.g. a chronological sequence of 2-D images of the same region.
-In this case, the right boundary of one image is also the left boundary the next.
-Thus the images are ordered parallel to the horizontal axis of the images.
-Both the othogonal and parallel arrangements are represented in Figure \autoref{fig:ndcubesequence}.
+NDCubeSequence is most useful when it not possible to represent an axis is a single set of WCS transformations.
+Yet its slicing, coordinate transformation and visualization functionalities are designed to enable the user, as much as possible, to interact with the data as if it were a single NDCube.

 ![Orthogonal and parallel ordering of NDCubes within an NDCubeSequence.\label{fig:ndcubesequence}](ndcubesequence_diagram.png)

-NDCubeSequence provides slicing, coordinate transformation and visualization functionalities.
-While not quite a powerful as NDCube, NDCubeSequence can nonetheless perform many tasks just as though the data were stored in a single NDCube.

-## NDCollection

-NDCollection is a container class for grouping NDCubes or NDCubeSequences in an unordered way.
+NDCollection is a class for grouping NDCubes or NDCubeSequences.
-It therefore differs from NDCubeSequence in that the objects contained are not considered to be in any order, are not assumed to represent measurements of the same physical property, and can have different dimensionalities.
+It differs from NDCubeSequence in that the objects contained are not ordered, are not assumed to represent measurements of the same physical property, and can have different dimensionalities.

-One possible application of NDCollection is linking observations with derived data products.
+One application of NDCollection is linking observations with derived data products.
-For example, say we have a 3-D NDCube representing a spectral image cube with physical axes of space-space-wavelength.
-Now say we fit a spectral line in each pixel and extract a doppler velocity.
-This gives us a 2D spatial map of doppler velocity with the same spatial axes as the original 3-D cube.
-Due to the clear relationship between these two objects, it makes sense to store them together.
-An NDCubeSequence is not appropriate because the physical properties represented are different.
+Consider a 3-D spectral image cube and a 2-D doppler velocity map derived by fitting a spectral line in each pixel.
+These objects are clearly related.
+They share the same spatial axes.
-Moreover they do not have an order within their common coordinate space and they do not have the same dimensionality.
+But they have different dimensionalities (3-D and 2-D), represent different physical properties (flux and velocity) and don't have an order in their common coordinate space.
-Instead we can bundle them in an NDCollection, each designated by a different key just in a dictionary.
-However, NDCollection is more powerful than a simple dictionaru because it enables us to link the spatial axes of both NDCubes.
+They are therefore well-suited to being stored in an NDCollection.
+Each each cube is referenced by its name, making NDCollection similar to a Python dictionary.
+However it also enables axes to be marked as "aligned" which facilitates simultaneous slicing of the collection's components along those aligned axes.
-This means if we subsequently wish to extract a spatial region of interest, we can slice the NDCollection rather than the slicing the observations and doppler map separately.
+In the above example, we could mark the spatial axes of the spectral image cube and doppler map as "aligned" and then extract a spatial sub-region by slicing the NDCollection rather than the two data objects separately.
-As with NDCube and NDCubeSequence, NDCollection thus enables easier and more reliable manipulation of N-D astronomical data sets.
+Thus NDCollection also enables easier and more reliable manipulation of N-D astronomical data sets.

 # Citations